 To Bettina, community is an essential part of the corporate philosophy.
 It’s more than donations, fundraisers and boards – it also means getting your hands dirty, literally.
 She works alongside AHL volunteer teams, from annual beach cleanups to digging holes to help Camp Erdman (YMCA) build Hawaii’s first sustainable playground.

 She serves on the board of directors for YMCA, PBS Hawaii, Kailua Urban Design Task Force, and the Hawaii Nature Center.
 She is also a member of The Salvation Army Addiction Treatment Services Advisory Council and is an adjunct faculty member for the University of Hawai‘i at Manoa.

 As the designated spokesperson she does numerous print and television interviews, and is a much sought after speaker at industry conferences and events.

 Born and raised in Germany, Bettina has architectural experience in numerous project types and sizes, such as education and institutional facilities, healthcare, hospitality, residential, commercial and light industrial projects.
 One of her first AHL projects was the Berlin Wall Freedom Monument at Honolulu Community College; years later, she was a guest speaker at HCC’s 20th anniversary celebration of the fall of the Berlin Wall in November.

-She received her graduate degrees in computer science and architecture from University, Trier, Germany, and an Executive MBA from Hawai‘i Pacific University.
-Bettina is a Pacific Century Fellow and a member of the German Chamber of Architects.
+A Pacific Century Fellow, Bettina received her graduate degrees in computer science and architecture from University, Trier, Germany, and an Executive MBA from Hawai‘i Pacific University.